mahaleshubham/CODTECH-Task1/README.md

 Aim
 To provide accessible, high-quality education through innovative online courses that empower learners to develop skills, achieve personal growth, and succeed in their chosen fields.

+Development and Testing
+Front-End Development:
+∗ HTML, CSS, and JavaScript frameworks.